roytang/blog/content/notes/2017/03/844477915177766913/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/844477915177766913/
+title: ''
 ---

-RT [@bethangsioco](https://twitter.com/bethangsioco/): Fact: Friends cancelled visit to PH.
+Fact: Friends cancelled visit to PH.

 Fact: Their singular reason is the killings.

-Fact: It isn't d manner of reportage,…
+Fact: It isn't d manner of reportage,it's the KILLINGS.